Skip to main content

 Why is it important to meet medical billing time limits?

 Meeting medical billing time limits is crucial to avoid claim denials and ensure timely reimbursement for services.
 If claims aren’t submitted within the required timeframe, whether for a health plan or insurance policies, the insurance company may refuse to pay.
-This can lead to financial difficulties for both the healthcare provider and the patient, as medical debt can accumulate without proper payment processing.
+This can lead to financial difficulties for both the healthcare provider and the patient, as medical debt can accumulate without proper medical payment processing systems.

 What happens if a claim is denied due to missed time limits?